bzg/woof/resources/md/howto.md

 -   `Delete: woof@woof.io`
 -   `Ignore: woof@woof.io`

-When contributors are promoted as maintainers, they receive a notification by email.

 Note that maintainers cannot remove admins or other maintainers and they cannot undelete mails or unignore contributors.

-# Sending multiple commands

-One can send several commands in a mail, with each command starting at the beginning of a line.
-For example, an email with:

-    Set theme: my_theme
-    Add maintainer: my@friend.io myother@friend.io
-    Ignore: my@enemy.io

-will set the theme "my\_theme", add "my@friend.io" and "myother@friend.io" as maintainers and ignore future reports by "my@enemy.io".

-# Woof without a mailing list

-Woof! can monitor a mailbox that is not subscribed to a public list.
-In that case, the webpage exposes reports as texts with no links.
-But you can check reports by using their `json` export: it will give you the `Message-Id` of each report, allowing to find the corresponding email.

 </div>